jser/realtime.jser.info/_posts/2015-02-17-eric-elliott-s-essential-javascript-links-or-the-way-of-the-parrot-not-super-script.md

 ---
+title: >-
-title: 'Eric Elliott’s essential JavaScript links or The way of the parrot, not · Super-Script'
+  Eric Elliott’s essential JavaScript links or The way of the parrot, not · Super-Script
 author: azu
 layout: post
 itemUrl: 'http://super-script.us/2015/essential-js-links.html'